sphela/vuejs_proj/README.md

 kubectl get secrets # make sure you see docker-registry-secret here
 ```

 If you have trouble pulling images it may be because of problems with the above lines.
-Make sure minikube is upto
+Make sure minikube is up to
 date and that it is being started correctly.
 If you use vmware you may need more arguments when starting minikube.

 In this case `YOUR_GCE_SECRET.json` is a .json file you downloaded after creating a secret key json file via the GCE